 There are two reasons why Fair Forex Brokers was founded in the first place.
 First was to promote good brokers that can help our readers to trade in a safer manner, and the second was to warn them about scam brokers that are, unfortunately, more and more often lurking after traders to deceive.
-Find out more about scam brokers.

 Without any delay, we follow regulatory announcements and keep our readers informed about any changes in the status of forex, cfd and binary brokers while giving them a helping hand in case of any problems with scam forex and binary brokers at the same time.
 In order to help our readers keep track on blacklisted forex and binary brokers so they can avoid scams, we created a list that can be found below.

 We will list some of the characteristics of binary and cfd brokers we can’t and would never recommend.

 Whether it is a binary options, forex, or a crypto broker, bear in mind there is always risk involved whenever trading takes place.
 However, there are also brokers that use special advertising methods to either downplay the risk or simply ignore the fact that it exists and that trader should be aware of it.
 For example, some brokers rely heavily on advertising certain sponsorships they have with different sports clubs, while skipping on risk warnings entirely.
 Even ESMA, European Securities and Markets Authority, noticed that unethical marketing practices are often the biggest issue when it comes to CFD brokers.